-Payday loans are a type of short-term loan that you can borrow without having to go through a credit check.
-The loan is due within 14 days or when you receive your next paycheck, hence why they're called payday loans.
-Research from Pew Trust shows that 12 million Americans take out payday loans each year, presumably with the expectation that they'll be able to cover the loan by the time the next payday rolls around.
-Unfortunately, the likelihood of defaulting on a payday loan is very high.
-According to a study from the Center for Responsible Lending, 50 percent of payday loan borrowers default on a payday loan within two years of taking out the first loan.
-Once you default on a payday loan, getting back on track can be a difficult process.
+Payday loans are a means of short-term borrowing that typically does not require a credit check.
+Loans are due within 14 days or when you receive your next paycheck, which is why they commonly are called payday loans.
+Research from 2016 concluded that 12 million Americans take out payday loans each year with the expectation that they'll be able to cover the loan by the time the next payday rolls around.
+They end up paying $9 billion in fees on those loans—or an average of $750 per person.

-Once the due date rolls around you can either make a payment in person or the lender will draft the outstanding balance from your bank account.
-If the money isn't in your bank account and your bank doesn't pay the overdraft, the lender will keep trying to deduct the amount a few more times.
-Each time the payment is returned for insufficient funds, your bank will charge an insufficient funds fee which digs you into deeper debt with your bank at the same time the payday lender is trying to collect payment for your loan.
+Once the due date rolls around on a payday loan, you either can make a payment in person or the lender will draft the outstanding balance from your bank account.
+If the money isn't in your bank account and your bank doesn't pay the overdraft, the lender will continue trying to deduct the amount.
+Each time the payment is returned for insufficient funds, your bank will charge an insufficient funds fee which digs you deeper into debt with your bank at the same time the payday lender is trying to collect payment for your loan.

-When the lender can't draft the balance from your bank account, they'll begin calling you to collect payment from you.
+When lenders can't draft the balance from your bank account, they'll begin calling you to collect payment from you.
 They may email you or call you at work or contact your friends and relatives to find you can get you to pay.
 In the meantime, the outstanding payday loan balance may increase as fees, interest, and penalties are added.

-Any negative checking account balance may also be turned over to a separate collection agency, leading to two separate collection accounts stemming from a single payday loan default.
+Any negative checking account balance also may be turned over to a separate collection agency, leading to two separate collection accounts stemming from a single payday loan default.

 Aggressive Collection Tactics for Defaulted Payday Loans